 “What happens when we squeeze a sponge?”
 Fite asked.
 “We are increasing the amount of solid matter.”

 It makes sense.
-Tree roots are extensive and with the exception of the taproot, located for the most part just 8 to 10 inches below the soil.
+Tree roots are extensive, and with the exception of the taproot, located for the most part just 8 to 10 inches below the soil.
 They need space to grow.
 With compaction, however, many trees will never develop a taproot, instead establishing a network of weakened lateral roots that are unable to keep the tree vertical.
-And at the soil surface, the fine feeder roots (which under ideal conditions can extend 4 to 7 times the drip line of the tree) are compromised, too.
+Meanwhile at the soil surface, the fine feeder roots (which under ideal conditions can extend 4 to 7 times the drip line of the tree) are compromised, too.
 This reduces a tree’s ability to absorb water, oxygen and nutrients and ultimately leads to its decline.

 SOLUTION: Build away from a tree’s drip line and keep mowers and other machinery off the soil.
 For existing trees under stress, add a mulch circle.
 (More on that below.)